mother-archetype

 Confused with Tricksters

-There are a number of archetypes that are confused with the trickster archetype, among those are the fool, magician, and alchemist.
+There are a number of archetypes that are confused with the trickster archetype, among those are the fool, magician, and shapeshifter.
 The fool makes jokes to alleviate tension within conventional structures whereas the trickster is set on breaking free of the structures.The fool often wants people to like his jokes.
 The trickster is not trying to make friends.
 The trickster could care less if we think he’s funny or not.
-The magician archetype is caught up with creating illusions and fascination.
+The magician archetype and the shapeshifter archetype are caught up with creating illusions.
 The trickster exposes illusion.
-The alchemist is concerned with the evolution of the soul and is invested in forward momentum.
-The trickster is glad to take one step forward and two steps back.

 Want to know what archetypes are yours?